 Just like hardware, not all software is created equal.
 We use only world-class software so that the quality of the sound stays pristine all the way through the mixing and mastering process.
-These days almost every piece of prized hardware has been recreated in software so perfectly that even Grammy award winning engineers can’t tell the difference between the software and their hardware.
+These days almost every piece of prized hardware has been recreated in software so perfectly that even Grammy award winning engineers either can no longer tell the difference or think the software sounds just as good as the hardware.
 This is why so many of the top engineers in the business are now mixing entirely in software “in the box”.
 Because these days it sounds just as good, and in many cases even better than the hardware.
 Software also has many advantages over hardware which is explained by Heron Island engineer Mark Wingfield in this video.

 Pro Tools, Cubase, Logic, Izotope RX, DSP Quattro, Lexicon, Eventide, Kush, Acustica, Plugin-Alliance, Softube, PSP, Tone Projects, Liquid Sonics and other high end digital tools.